latanas/city-server/README.md

 # Running the Server

+Download and install the JDK 22 from Adoptorium: https://adoptium.net/temurin/releases/ Download and install MariaDB: https://mariadb.org/

+Log into the MariaDB command line to reate a test database:

+`create user 'test'@'localhost' identified by 'test';` `create database 'city';`
+`grant all privileges on city.* to 'test'@'localhost';`

+In the project folder, compile and run the server on the command line:

 `./mvnw spring-boot:run`

 You might be prompted to allow firewall access as this will run on `http://localhost:8080` by default.